ochoag90/overtime-app/README.md

 ## Features:
 * Approval Workflow
-* Block non admin and guest: users
+* X Block non admin and guest: users
-* Administrate admin dashboard
+* X Administrate admin dashboard
 * SMS Sending -> link to approval or overtime input
 * Administrate to managers for approval
 * Needs to be documented if employer did not log overtime